Robert Hovenden: Life

 Hovenden entered on his duties as Warden of All Souls while the college was striving to preserve its Catholic 'monuments of superstition' in the chapel from demolition, but in December 1573 the orders of the commissioners in the matter were too stringent to be any longer disobeyed.
 Hovenden exerted himself, however, to secure the profitable management of the college estates.
 He caused to be made a series of maps of the collegiate property which are still in existence.
 He successfully resisted the request of Queen Elizabeth that the college should grant a lease of certain lands to Lady Stafford on terms which would have been disadvantageous to the college, although the lady herself offered the warden £100.
 Hovenden succeeded in recovering for the college the rectory of Stanton Harcourt, Oxfordshire, which had been granted to it by Cardinal Pole, but resumed by the crown on the accession of Elizabeth.
 He completed the Warden's lodgings, which had been begun about fifteen years before; enlarged the grounds of the college by adding the site of a house known as 'The Rose,' where there was a famous well; rearranged the old library, now disused, and converted into rooms; introduced a better system of keeping the college books and accounts; and put in order and catalogued the archives.

 Hovenden rigorously upheld his authority within the college.
-With the aid of the visitor, Archbishop Edmund Grindal, he compelled Fellows who desired to practise law or medicine in London to vacate their fellowships: his contest with Henry Wood, one of the Fellows, was related by John Strype.
+With the aid of the visitor, Archbishop Edmund Grindal, he compelled Fellows who desired to practice law or medicine in London to vacate their fellowships: his contest with Henry Wood, one of the Fellows, was related by John Strype.
 He carefully scrutinised claims to fellowships on the plea of founder's kin.

-The main alteration which he made in the constitution of the college was the admission of poor scholars (servientes), who in 1612 numbered thirty-one, but they were discontinued during the Commonwealth, and were later represented only by four bible clerks.
+The main alteration which he made in the constitution of the college was the admission of poor scholars (servientes), who in 1612 numbered thirty-one, but they were discontinued during the Commonwealth and were later represented only by four bible clerks.

 Hovenden died on 25 March 1614, and was buried in the college chapel, where there is his monument with an inscription.
 There was a bust of Hovenden in the Codrington Library at All Souls, executed by Sir Henry Cheere.